Sunday, December 17, 2017

 Depression: Prevention via Understanding

-A temporary feeling of low and despair can happen to anyone.
-However, depression is emotional isolation characterized by profound sadness, fatigue, and a sense of worthlessness and guilt, lasting for a period of two weeks or longer.
-Major depression is one of the most common mental disorders and the second leading cause of disability.
-Globally, more than 350 million people, an estimated 4% of the world's population, suffer from depression.
-In sustenance societies, the immense role of community, interaction, and responsibilities generate shared identification, making depression less likely.
+Depression is different from a temporary feeling of low mood and despair.
+Clinical depression, often described as emotional isolation, is characterized by profound sadness, fatigue, and a sense of worthlessness and guilt that lasts for two weeks or longer.
+Major depression is one of the most common mental disorders and the second leading cause of disability worldwide.
+It is estimated that more than 350 million people, or about 4% of the global population, suffer from depression.
+In supportive communities, a strong sense of connection, interaction, and shared responsibilities can help reduce the likelihood of experiencing depression.

-The loss of interest or pleasure in a depressed mood also includes at least four other symptoms, such as problems with sleep, eating, energy, concentration, and self-image.
-Depression does not affect people when their sphere of influence is increasing, but when their sense of confidence is challenged, depressed people are unable to mount a response.
-The energy weak mental state is characterized by a lack of confidence, trust, and will.
-Emotional rigidity, negativity, increased sensitivity and pronounced inward focus isolate depressed people.
-Because depression inhibits the capacity for interaction, it can even be considered a psychological death.
-The degradation of volition makes it impossible to be emotionally moved by life events.
+A loss of interest or pleasure in activities often accompanies a depressed mood.
+This includes other symptoms, such as difficulties with sleep, appetite, energy levels, concentration, and self-esteem.
+Depression typically affects individuals when their sense of confidence is challenged rather than during times of increased influence.
+Those suffering from depression often struggle to respond effectively, and their weakened mental state is marked by a lack of confidence, trust, and motivation.
+Emotional rigidity, negativity, increased sensitivity, and a strong inward focus further isolate those who are depressed.
+Because depression inhibits social interaction, it can be likened to a psychological death.
+The degradation of personal will and motivation makes it difficult for individuals to be emotionally affected by life events.

 How to overcome depression?